gi-no/blog_mean_stack/article3.en.md

     ],
 ```

-Change test code to test that the fromNow filter with current time(Date.now()) returns 'a few seconds ago'.
+Change test code to test that the fromNow filter with the current time(Date.now()) returns 'a few seconds ago'.

 client/app/fromNow/fromNow.filter.spec.js